Castle on the Hudson: Production

-One year earlier, John Garfield had refused to play a role in Invisible Stripes (1939) as George Raft's younger brother, and this had forced Warner Brothers to place him on the first of his 11 total suspensions while at the studio.
+One year earlier, John Garfield had refused to play a role in Invisible Stripes (1939) as George Raft's younger brother, and this had forced Warner Bros.
+Pictures to place him on the first of his 11 total suspensions while at the studio.
 It was only after Warners agreed to allow Garfield to play the lead role in a film based on Maxwell Anderson's 1927 play Saturday's Children that Garfield agreed to first act in Castle on the Hudson.

 Before filming commenced, Garfield demanded that the book's original ending, in which his character is killed in the electric chair for a crime that he did not commit, be retained in the film's script.
 He also pressed for a $10,000 bonus, and the studio agreed to both demands.

 Reception

-In a contemporary review for The New York Times, critic B. R. Crisler wrote: "This is merely a routine notice that Mr. John Garfield, formerly of the Group Theatre, who was recently sentenced to a term in Warner Brothers pictures, is still in prison.
+In a contemporary review for The New York Times, critic B. R. Crisler wrote: "This is merely a routine notice that Mr. John Garfield, formerly of the Group Theatre, who was recently sentenced to a term in Warner Bros. films, is still in prison.
 Don't be misled by any announcement you may have read that Mr. Garfield had managed to stage a successful break with the aid of a saw smuggled into his contract, and don't let the fancy title, 'Castle on the Hudson,' arouse shining hopes, either. ...
 Mr. Garfield, who seems to be wearing a little thin, for some reason—can it be possible that he has been a trifle overbuilt as a screen personality?—is the tough but golden-hearted prisoner who goes to the death-house trailing wisecracks like cigarette ashes."

 Los Angeles Times reviewer John L. Scott wrote: "The picture's virility is undoubted and performances are realistic. ...
 Whether it will have a wide appeal is a question because of its drab subject."

 According to his biographer, Garfield was disappointed that "the critics did not think more highly of the film or his performance."
 It also seemed that Garfield had been continually trying to "prove that he had far more range as an actor" than Warners had allowed him to demonstrate.
 When the studio assigned him another shallow tough-guy role in Flight Angels (1940), he rejected it and was again placed on suspension.

 Pat O'Brien took legal action against the Globe Theatre in New York during its run of Castle on the Hudson because his name was billed below that of Garfield on the theater's marquee.